Narc (film): Plot

-At an auto shop, the detectives locate two drug dealers who shoot at them before the suspects are wounded.
-Oak finds a trove of police-issue guns in a car belonging to one of the suspects, including a gun that belonged to Calvess, and attempts to beat confessions out of them.
-Tellis stops him and tells him to get CSI tools from their car.
-When Oak leaves the room, Tellis locks the door.
+When the detectives visit an auto body shop, Oak attempts to force a confession out of a pair of suspects.
+Tellis is increasingly suspicious of Oak's tactics.
+He finds police-issue guns in a car belonging to one of the suspects, including one that belonged to Calvess.
+Oak beats both men until Tellis tells him to get CSI tools from the car.
+When Oak leaves the room, Tellis locks the door and asks for the truth from the suspects.

-The suspects tell Tellis that Calvess, who had fallen into drug addiction, blew Tellis' cover eighteen months earlier.
-On the day of his murder, Calvess met the two dealers, but it went badly.
+The suspects explain that Calvess, who had fallen into drug addiction, blew Tellis' cover 18 months before and caused the shooting.
+On the day of the murder, Calvess tried to deal with the two dealers, but it went badly.
 According to their story, Oak arrived, having trailed Calvess to confirm rumors that he was an addict.
-Calvess went for his weapon, whereupon the dealers attacked him.
-The two men ran off as Oak fired, wounding one of them, then executed Calvess.
+Calvess went for his weapon, which was the dealers' justification for attacking him.
+The two men ran off as Oak shot at them, then executed Calvess himself.
 Tellis confronts Oak, but he denies the murder.
-Tellis then tells Oak what he learned about Oak's relationship with Kathryn.
-She was the ten-year-old girl who was pimped out by her stepfather.
+Tellis then raises the issue of Oak's relationship with Kathryn.

+Kathryn was the ten-year-old girl who was pimped out by her stepfather.
 Oak considers her the daughter he never had and has remained close.
-He has been protecting her by covering up the crimes she committed in her teenage years.
-Tellis tells Oak he will call in the arrest, but Oak beats him with a shotgun and resumes brutalizing the dealers.
+He has been protecting her by covering up crimes she committed in her teenage years.
+Tellis tells Oak he will make the arrest and Oak beats him with the shotgun and resumes brutalizing the dealers.

-Oak pulls out his tape recorder and attempts to force confessions out of the men by threatening to shoot them.
+Oak turns the tape recorder on and attempts to beat a confession out of the men, threatening to shoot them.
 Tellis breaks into their car, retrieves a gun, calls for back-up, and re-enters the building.
 He shoots Oak when Oak refuses to put his gun down.
 Tellis moves to aid Oak and, realizing he's dying, pleads for the truth of what happened the night Calvess died.

-Oak explains that Calvess shot at the dealers as they fled from Oak.
-Oak argued with him, saying that he had had enough of defending Calvess and would turn him in to the department.
+Oak explains that Calvess shot at the dealers as they fled from Oak, leaving the shoulder wound.
+Oak argued with him, explaining that he had had enough of defending Calvess and would turn him in to the department.
 In despair, Calvess shot himself.
 Oak had been protecting his name and family so Calvess' wife could receive his pension.
-Oak's motive was to convict the dealers, who he felt had made Calvess a junkie.
+Oak's motive was to convict the dealers, whom he felt had made Calvess a junkie.
 Oak dies in Tellis' arms, leaving the confession on tape and Tellis with only moments to decide what to do with it.